usask-arg/skretrieval/docs/source/concepts/measurement_vector.md

 user created function that transform the L1 data, however this can be more complicated than it seems.
 In addition to transforming the radiances, the transformation must also be applied to the Jacobian matrix, performing standard derivative propagation rules.
 The measurement error covariance matrix must also be propagated using Gaussian error propagation rules.
-To make this simpler, `usarm` provides convenience methods to handle these transformations for you.
+To make this simpler, `skretrieval` provides convenience methods to handle these transformations for you.
 They can be composed to create more complicated measurement vector transformations.